 - Critical Thinking

 Critical thinking skills help nurses analyze information and make decisions based on that information.
-In nursing, strong critical thinking abilities can save lives as nurses assess the health status of their patients, monitor patients for changes in their conditions, and determine what care to provide.
+Strong critical thinking abilities can save lives as nurses assess the health status of their patients, monitor patients for changes in their conditions, and determine what care to provide.

 - Organizational Abilities

 Nurses care for patients with acute medical conditions, chronic pain, and mental disorders.
 They also provide end-of-life care.
-When interacting with vulnerable individuals, nurses must be caring and empathetic to provide optimal patient care.
+When interacting with vulnerable patients, nurses must be caring and empathetic to provide optimal care.

 - Communication Skills

 Nurses must communicate with patients to understand their health conditions and provide education related to treatment.
-They must also communicate patient concerns to physicians and carry out the instructions of doctors.
+They must also communicate patient concerns to physicians and carry out doctors' instructions.

 How to Become a Nurse